Superconvergence of Online Optimization for Model Predictive Control: Introduction

-In this work, we improve on this result by proving that, when initialized close enough to the solution of \eqref{pro:1}, not only does the online optimization approach track the solution of~\eqref{pro:1}, as would be expected from the parametric optimization inspired analysis \cite{Ohtsuka1997Real,Zavala2010Real} but \textit{it actually improves on the error for successive horizon shifts up to a minimum value that decays exponentially with the length of the receding horizon}.
+In this work, we improve on existing results by proving that, when initialized close enough to the solution of \eqref{pro:1}, not only does the online MPC approach track the solution of~\eqref{pro:1}, as would be expected from the parametric optimization inspired analysis in \cite{Ohtsuka1997Real, Diehl2002Real, Zavala2010Real, Dinh2012Adjoint}, but \textit{it actually improves on the error for successive horizon shifts up to a minimum value that decays exponentially with the length of the receding horizon}.
 We call such a phenomenon \textit{superconvergence}, by analogy to a situation by the same name in finite elements where certain methods exhibit better convergence at particular points in the domain (the mesh nodes) compared to others \cite{Douglas1973Superconvergence}.